mezzenascosilvana/fullstack/MyNotes.md

 - Review the "a" and the "href" tag // class 3 I have more practice
 - Introduction to "asid" and "section" tags
 - Example of the page with "<aside>" is RTE website
 1. Question?
-When should I use in a "style" for example border-radius: 50%; o border-radius: 50px;
+When should I use in a < style> tag : border-radius: 50%; o border radius: 50px;
-2. Question? why the table is on the left if I have an style to center the text?
+2. Question?
+Why does the table is on the left if inside my  style tag it is  to center?
-3. Question? why my video isnt reproducing
+3. Question? why is my video not playing

 #### Homework 2 // No homework
 ** **